TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack.md

 It works by bundling your code behind the scenes (as if we ran `npx webpack`, but without saving the files to `dist`), and it does this every time you save a file that's used in the bundle.
 We can also use something called a **source map** so that any error messages reference files and lines from our development code and not the jumbled mess inside our single bundled `.js` file!

-Once installed, in our `webpack.config.js`, we only need to add a couple more properties somewhere in the configuration object (the order does not matter):
+Once installed, in our `webpack.config.js`, we only need to add a couple more properties somewhere in the configuration object (the order of these properties does not matter):

 ```javascript
 // webpack.config.js